 It may sound very simple, but your photos will usually get the most likes and comments when people are actually hungry.
 This is a fact which was proven by several researches, showing that posts at 10 AM will catch attention of office workers just before lunch hours and 5 PM to get attention from the dinner crowd.
 To determine the exact optimal times for your audience, use Instagram Insight feature which will show at what time most of your followers are active on Instagram.
 Instagram Insight hourly overviews of activity look like this:

-In addition to hourly analytics, it is very important to make promotions on the most active days which usually land on Wednesday or Thursday, but for some restaurants which are based in shopping centre it would be Saturday.
+In addition to hourly analytics, it is very important to make promotions on the most active days which usually land on Wednesday or Thursday, but for some restaurants which are based in shopping centre it would be Saturday or Sunday.
 If you work with videos, make sure that you don’t post them during school/work hours as people tend not to watch them especially if the video is with sound which makes it awkward to view in the office or at university, for example.

 Overall, all smart Instagram strategies for restaurants are developed by analysing the behaviour of your target audience and staying up to date with all Instagram updates.
 For example, some restaurants started to accept reservations via Direct Messages, or they actively make Instagram Stories during peak hours to drag even more attention.